CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 {{< img src="set-global-limits.png" alt="Define the global limits for this miner" >}}

-## Connector token
+## CIDgravity token

-The last screen presents the token needed to configure the CIDgravity connector on the miner.
+The last screen presents the token needed to configure the CIDgravity on the miner.
 This token is also accessible from the ```Settings``` page.

 {{< alert icon="tip" >}}